 Once you keep track of all the stages of your sales funnel, you will be able to identify the things that you are lacking in, things that are working out fine, and so forth.

 Introspecting and knowing your sales process in and out in one of the most important aspects of sales productivity.

 7. Align Marketing and Sales

-There is way too often a disconnect between sales and marketing.
 The silo mentality occurs when several departments or groups within an organization do not want to share information or knowledge with other individuals in the same organization.
-Hence, this silo mentality, where departments such as sales and marketing operate as individual units, has become a major problem in the Business-to-Business selling space.
+Hence, this silo mentality, where departments such as sales and marketing operations as individual units, has become a major problem in the Business-to-Business selling space.

 While the two teams can feel like they’re fighting different battles, they should be supporting each other.
 Hence, to increase sales productivity, a symbiotic relationship between these two departments.